Surface warfare

+Surface warfare is naval warfare involving surface ships.
+It is one of the four operational areas of naval warfare, the others being underwater warfare, aerial warfare, and information warfare.
+Surface warfare is the oldest and most basic form of naval warfare, though modern surface warfare doctrine originated in the mid-20th century.

 Description

 Modern surface warfare dates from the mid-20th century, when surface, air, and submarine warfare components were blended together as a tactical unit to achieve strategic objectives.
-In US Navy doctrine, the two most important strategic objectives are interdiction and sea control.
+In United States Navy doctrine, the two most important strategic objectives are interdiction and sea control.